konik32/openrest/README.md

 `@ExpressionRepository` is an annotation that marks a class which holds set of `ExpressionMethod`'s.
 It takes two parameters

 - `value` - entity type
-- `defaultedPageable` - if set to `true` resources will be returned without pagination
+- `defaultedPageable` - if set to `false` resources will be returned without pagination regardless of `defaultedPageable` values in `ExpressionMethod`s

 If `EpressionRepository` is defined for some entity its repository interface hase to extend `PredicateContextQueryDslRepository<T>`.